Samsung/tizen-docs/docs/application/web/guides/app-management/widget-app.md

 # Widget Information

-## Dependencies

-- Tizen 3.0 and Higher for Mobile
-- Tizen 2.3.2 and Higher for Wearable

 You can manage installed widgets and widget instances in various ways, such as retrieving information about widgets, or getting the widget instances and receiving notifications when the state of the widget changes.

 This feature is supported in mobile and wearable applications only.